dribnet/purvs/README.md

 31/07/2023
 I have further implemented the alarm function.
 I initially wanted to have the ring flash once the countdow hit zero.
 However, my attempts to do so kept freezing the program.
 Instead, when the countdown reaches zero the colour scheme changes to an orange palette.

+02/08/2023
+Added proper metadata and referred to hand in checklist

 HOW TO READ THE CLOCK: